 4.1.
-Texts
+TEXTS

-You will be required to supplement and consolidate your notes where required and to research for the assignment.
+Students are required to supplement and consolidate their notes.
 The following texts which are all available in the Law Library form the core reading for this course:

-- R Buys (ed) Cyberlaw @ SA II: The Law of the Internet in South Africa (2004) Van Schaik Publishers: Pretoria - H Dean Handbook of South African Copyright Law (1987) Juta & Co: Cape Town - F Schechter 'The Rational Basis of Trademark Protection' (1927) 40 Harvard Law Review 813 - H van Heerden and J Neethling Unlawful Competition (1995) Butterworths: Durban - C Visser (ed) The New Law of Trade Marks and Designs (1995) Juta & Co: Cape Town - G C Webster and N S Page South African Law of Trade Marks (1997) Butterworths: Durban (The full text of this work is also available on My LexisNexis which can be accessed through the RU Library webpage.
-Go to Research Databases and select My LexisNexis.)
+- H Klopper et al Law of Intellectual Property in South Africa (2011) LexisNexis: Durban - H Dean Handbook of South African Copyright Law (1987) Juta & Co: Cape Town - F Schechter 'The Rational Basis of Trademark Protection' (1927) 40 Harvard Law Review 813 - J Neethling Van Heerden-Neethling: Unlawful Competition 2nd ed (2008) LexisNexis: Durban - C Visser (ed) The New Law of Trade Marks and Designs (1995) Juta & Co: Cape Town - G C Webster and N S Page South African Law of Trade Marks (1997) LexisNexis: Durban (The full text of this work is also available on My LexisNexis which can be accessed through the RU Library webpage.
+Go to Research Databases and select My LexisNexis.) - T Woker The Franchise Relationship under South African Law (2012)